kietnt124/expense-tracker/README.md

 Expense Tracker is a Python application that helps you track your daily expenses.
 It allows you to add, view, and delete expenses and categories and visualize your spending patterns using pandas and matplotlib.

-For me, I've loaded in some data randomly created by ChatGPT, manipulated by Pandas, and visualized them by Matplotlib.
-Feel free to use my ipynb file as a reference!
+I've loaded some data randomly created by ChatGPT, manipulated it using pandas, and visualized it with matplotlib.
+Feel free to use the provided Jupyter Notebook (Expense_Tracker.ipynb) as a reference for understanding the data manipulation and visualization process.

 ## Features